Challenges in Deploying Machine Learning: a Survey of Case Studies: Cross-cutting aspects

-An interesting ethical aspect arises in usage of ML in the field of creative arts, discussed by Anantrasirichai and Bull \cite{anantrasirichai2020artificial}.
+An interesting ethical aspect arises in the usage of ML in the field of creative arts, discussed by Anantrasirichai and Bull \cite{anantrasirichai2020artificial}.
 When a trained model is used to create a piece of visual art, it is not entirely clear where the authorship of this piece resides.
-The questions of originality therefore requires a special attention.
-Closely related with this question is the growing concern of fake content being generated with ML, which can be easily used for the wrong purposes \cite{mirsky2020creation}.
+The questions of originality therefore requires special attention.
+Closely related to this question is the growing concern of fake content being generated with ML, such as deepfake images and video, which can be easily used for the wrong purposes \cite{mirsky2020creation}.

-Another facet of ethical issues encountered by machine leaning is the data based decision making.
-As machine learning tools become utilized in critical decision making processes ethical concerns with their usage grow.
-Illustrative note is made by Muthiah et al. \cite{muthiah2016embers}.
-Their system of predicting civil unrest, called EMBERS, is designed to be used as a forecasting and communication tool, however authors remark that it can also be potentially misused by governments, either due to misunderstanding of its role in society, or intentionally.